-Fried pork chops were never something I made at home because it just seemed too hard.
-Seems silly now that I’ve made them.
-They are one of the most versatile dinners.
-It’s a delicious change from traditional fried chicken.
-You can serve it on a bun with fresh tomatoes and lettuce, slice them and serve on a salad or make a more traditional dinner with mashed potatoes and green beans.
+They are one of the most versatile dinners and a delicious change from traditional fried chicken.
+Serve it on a bun with fresh tomatoes and lettuce, slice them and serve on a salad or make a more traditional dinner with mashed potatoes and green beans.